memogarcia/memogarcia.mx/content/posts/waju.md

 ### Dice

-    Shallow men believe in luck or in circumstance.
-Strong men believe in cause and effect.
+> Shallow men believe in luck or in circumstance.
+Strong men believe in cause and effect.  --Ralph Waldo Emerson
-    Ralph Waldo Emerson

 ### Home